tesseract-ocr/tessdoc/TrainingTesseract.md

 If you need example files for dictionary wordlists, uncombine (with [combine\_tessdata](https://github.com/tesseract-ocr/tesseract/blob/master/doc/combine_tessdata.1.asc)) existing language data file (e.g. eng.traineddata) and then extract wordlist with [dawg2wordlist](https://github.com/tesseract-ocr/tesseract/blob/master/doc/dawg2wordlist.1.asc)

-## The last file (unicharambigs)
+## The unicharambigs file

-The final data file that Tesseract uses is called `unicharambigs`.
-It describes possible ambiguities between characters or sets of characters, and is manually generated.
+The `unicharambigs` file is a text file that describes possible ambiguities between characters or sets of characters, and is manually generated.

 To understand the file format, look at the following example:

 ```
 v1